Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Acknowledgements

 \section{Acknowledgements}

 We thank Paul Breiding, Diego Cifuentes, Yuhan Jiang, Daniel Plaumann, Kristian Ranestad, Rainer Sinn, Bernd Sturmfels, and Sascha Timme for helpful discussions.
+We thank the referees for their thoughtful comments and suggestions for improving the paper.
 Research on this project was carried out while the authors were based at the Max Planck Institute for Mathematics in the Sciences (MPI-MiS) in Leipzig, Germany.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.